awsdocs/amazon-route53-docs/doc_source/auth-and-access-control.md

 + **AWS account root user** – When you first create an AWS account, you begin with a single sign\-in identity that has complete access to all AWS services and resources in the account\.
 This identity is called the AWS account *root user* and is accessed by signing in with the email address and password that you used to create the account\.
 We strongly recommend that you do not use the root user for your everyday tasks, even the administrative ones\.
 Instead, adhere to the [best practice of using the root user only to create your first IAM user](http://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#create-iam-users)\.
 Then securely lock away the root user credentials and use them to perform only a few account and service management tasks\.

-+ **IAM user** – An [IAM user](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) is an identity within your AWS account that has specific custom permissions \(for example, permissions to create a hosted zone in Amazon Route 53\)\.
++ **IAM user** – An [IAM user](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) is an identity within your AWS account that has specific custom permissions \(for example, permissions to create a hosted zone in Route 53\)\.
 You can use an IAM user name and password to sign in to secure AWS webpages like the [AWS Management Console](https://console.aws.amazon.com/), [AWS Discussion Forums](https://forums.aws.amazon.com/), or the [AWS Support Center](https://console.aws.amazon.com/support/home#/)\.

   In addition to a user name and password, you can also generate [access keys](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) for each user\.
 You can use these keys when you access AWS services programmatically, either through [one of the several SDKs](https://aws.amazon.com/tools/) or by using the [AWS Command Line Interface \(CLI\)](https://aws.amazon.com/cli/)\.
 The SDK and CLI tools use the access keys to cryptographically sign your request\.
 If you don’t use AWS tools, you must sign the request yourself\.
-Amazon Route 53 supports *Signature Version 4*, a protocol for authenticating inbound API requests\.
+Route 53 supports *Signature Version 4*, a protocol for authenticating inbound API requests\.
 For more information about authenticating requests, see [Signature Version 4 Signing Process](http://docs.aws.amazon.com/general/latest/gr/signature-version-4.html) in the *AWS General Reference*\.